AbramsGroup/HTPolyNet/docs/source/index.rst

 It uses the Generalized Amber Force Field and produces output that can be simulated using Gromacs.

+**NOTE: This documentation is currently under development, and may be incomplete in places.**

 .. toctree::
    :maxdepth: 2